Dual-objective Language Models: Training Efficiency Without Overfitting: Background

 \section{Background}

+Before diving into details of combining autoregressive and masked-diffusion models, we need to briefly describe those two modeling approaches and language modeling in general.
 As the name suggests, \emph{language models} are statistical models $p_{\bm{\theta}}(\cdot)$ of the true language distribution of some training corpus $\mathcal{D}$.
-The training corpus consists of sequences $\bm{x}=(x_1, x_2 \dots x_N)\in\mathcal{D}$ of subword tokens.
+The training corpus consists of sequences $\bm{x}=(x_1, x_2, \dots x_N)\in\mathcal{D}$ of subword tokens.
 The language models are trained by finding such parameters $\bm{\theta}$ that maximize the likelihood estimation \citep[MLE;][]{fisher1922mathematical, fisher1925theory}:

-In this paper, we combine two popular approaches for computing $p_{\bm{\theta}}(\cdot)$, \textit{autoregressive language models} and \textit{masked-diffusion language models}.
+In this paper, we combine two popular approaches for computing $p_{\bm{\theta}}(\cdot)$, \textit{autoregressive language modeling} and \textit{masked-diffusion language modeling}.